-The Target Credit Card credit score requirement is 640 or better.
-That means you’ll need a “fair” credit score.
+The Target Credit Card requires a credit score of 640 or over, meaning you will need a fair credit score or better to get it.
 The Target Credit Card is a store card, and just about all store credit cards require fair credit.
 But because it’s a store credit card, it can only be used to make Target purchases, in-store and online.… read full answer

-When you apply for a Target credit card, your credit score is one of the major factors that TD Bank (the card’s issuer) will consider.
+When you apply for a Target Credit Card, your credit score is one of the major factors that the card’s issuer will consider.
 But it’s not the only factor.
 Your income, employment status, debts and housing information matter, too.
 But generally speaking, the higher above 640 your score is, the better your odds of approval are.

 Minimum credit score: 640 (fair credit)

 Age requirement: 18 years old

 Income requirement: Enough to afford monthly payments (wages, investments, etc.)

 Citizenship: Must be a U.S. citizen with a valid SSN

 Bank account requirement: Must have a checking account at a bank in the U.S.

 You can apply for the Target Credit Card online, by phone at (800) 659-2396, by mail, or in person at a local Target store.
 When you apply online, you may be approved instantly, or your application may require additional review.
 A decision on a pending application can take 7-10 business days.